Hi,

 migrateSecurityStore(type="appPolicies", configFile="jpsConfigFileLocation", src="srcJpsContext", dst="dstJpsContext", srcApp="srcAppName", [dstApp="dstAppName"], [overWrite="trueOrfalse"], [migrateIdStoreMapping="trueOrfalse"], [mode="strict"])The meanings of the arguments

-includes the passed jps-contexts; and (c) the source and the destination context names are distinct.
+jps-config.xml is found in the passed location; (b) the file jps-config.xml includes the passed jps-contexts; and (c) the source and the destination context names are distinct.

 No comments: